Kinematic footprint of the Milky Way spiral arms in Gaia EDR3: Mapping the spiral arms in the stellar kinematics

 where $R$ is the Galactocentric radius at a Galactocentric azimuth $\phi$ (defined as 0 towards the Sun and increasing in the direction of the Galactic rotation) for a spiral with a radius $R_{\rm ref}$ at reference azimuth zero, and pitch angle $\psi$.

-To isolate each $\Delta V$ kinematic spiral in the $x-y$ projection, we selected individually each structure as delimited by the change of sign in $\Delta V$; as for the frontier between $\delta$ and $\epsilon$, we used the ridge with the highest velocity.
+To find the core of each $\Delta V$ kinematic spiral in the $x-y$ projection, we selected individually each structure as delimited by the change of sign in $\Delta V$; as for the frontier between $\delta$ and $\epsilon$, we used the ridge with the highest velocity.
+Note that a global shift in the absolute value of $\Delta V$ will result in a change on the width of the structures, but will hardly modify the core of each structure.
 We fitted the equation \ref{eq:spiral} using a non-linear least squares method to estimate the parameters $R_{\rm ref}$, and $\psi$.
 The values of the spiral fits are given in Table \ref{tab:fits}, and the resulting spiral curves are shown in Fig. \ref{fig:DV-fit} as solid colour lines (green for structure $\alpha$, magenta for $\beta$, orange for $\gamma$, grey for $\delta$, black for $\epsilon$).

 We can now compare these Gaia kinematic structures, presented in Fig. \ref{fig:DV}, with the MW spiral arms traced by young objects, presented by \citet{Reid2014}.
 In Fig. \ref{fig:DV-fit} we can see that the $\beta$ and $\epsilon$ structures, described by the magenta and black spirals, are in good agreement with the Sagittarius-Carina and Perseus arms, respectively.